VlachosGroup/Zacros-Wrapper/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. include:: ../../README.rst
+.. include:: ../README.rst

-Contents:

-Code descriptions
+Documentation
 -----------------

 .. toctree::
    :maxdepth: 2

+   Example
    compile_zacros
-   Replicates
+   IOdata
    Lattice
-   IOdata
    KMC_Run
+   Replicates
+   Rescaling

 Indices and tables